GitHub-Sofyan/academic-personal-1/content/home/about.md

 In 2018, I was conferred the [SkillsFuture Fellow](http://www.skillsfuture.sg/fellowships/b18) title by the [President of the Republic of Singapore](https://www.istana.gov.sg/) in recognition of my skills and my commitment to mentor aspiring coaches.

-An Eternal Student, _"Always Learning, Always Growing"_ January 2019
+An Eternal Student, _"Always Learning, Always Growing"_

-# The Story So Far

-To be Written